Dewalt-arch/pimpmyadlab/readme.md

 # Revision 1.0.3
   - Any and all Windows Updates will be removed automatically on
     - Domain controller Hydra-DC
-    - Workstataions : Punisher & Spiderman
+    - Workstations : Punisher & Spiderman

   Domain Controller Updates :
   - Added autoconfiguration of DC to static ip instead of dhcp